mrezabayat/iamsorush/content/posts/contiguous-array-structure/index.md

 ## Goal

 - Create a contiguous array of  a class.
+- The class may have arbitrary-size array members.
 - The array can be created for derived classes too.
 - Polymorphism is available in these generic objects.